-Provide 2018-2019 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2019-2020 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2018-2019 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2018-2019 academic year costs of attendance will be available:
+Check here if your institution's 2019-2020 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2019-2020 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2018-2019 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2019-2020 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
-Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health or activity fees) Do not include optional fees (e.g., parking, laboratory use)
+Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
+Do not include optional fees (e.g., parking, laboratory use).

-G1 First- Undergra
+G1 First- Year Undergra aduates

-G1 PRIVATE INSTITUTIONS LDS \$5,620 LDS \$5,620
+G1 PRIVATE INSTITUTIONS LDS \$5,790 LDS \$5,790

-Tuition: non-LDS \$11,240 non-LDS \$11,240
+Tuition: non-LDS \$11,580 non-LDS \$11,580

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

-G1 NONRESIDENT ALIENS LDS \$5,620 LDS \$5,620
+G1 NONRESIDENT ALIENS LDS \$5,790 LDS \$5,790

-Tuition: non-LDS \$11,240 non-LDS \$11,240
+Tuition: non-LDS \$11,580 non-LDS \$11,580

-. ,

 G1 REQUIRED FEES: \$0 \$0

-1

 G1 ROOM AND BOARD:

-(on-campus) \$7,628 \$7,628
+(on-campus) \$7,766 \$7,766

-G1 ROOM ONLY: . ,
+G1 ROOM ONLY:

 (on-campus)

 G1 BOARD ONLY:

 (on-campus meal plan)

-G1 Comprehensive tuition and room an d board fee (if your

-college cannot provide separate tuit
+G1 Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):

-board fees):

-- • -

 G1 Other:

--

-G2 Minin num Maximum
+G2 Minimum Maximum

-G2 Number of credits per term a studer nt can take fo or the
+G2 Number of credits per term a student can take for the

 stated full-time tuition 12 18

--

-G3 Ye S No
+G3 Yes No

-G3 study (e.g., ×

-sophomore, junior, senior)? х

-G4 Ye S No

-G4 Do tuition and fees vary by undergra aduate instru ctional
+G3 Do tuition and fees vary by year of study (e.g.,

-program? х

-G4

-%)
+sophomore, junior, senior)?
+X

-G4 If yes, what percentage of full-time u Indergraduat es nav

-64 more than the tuition and fees repor loo pay
+G4 Yes No Do tuition and fees vary by undergraduate instructional program? х G4 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?

-more than the tutton and lees lepol